Here’s How Compound Interest Can Grow Your Funds Over Time

 Think of compound interest like a snowball rolling from the top of a hill.

-The beauty of compound interest is, as the snowball gets bigger, the area onto which new snow can stick gets larger – earning you even more interest.
+The beauty of compound interest is that as the snowball gets bigger, the area onto which new snow can stick gets larger – earning you even more interest.

-For example, if you invest RM1,000, with a 10% average interest per annum, here’s how much you get in return:
+For example, if you invest RM1,000, with a 6% interest per annum (around the same returns as the Employees Provident Fund), here’s how much you’ll have after five years:

-In the first year, you are only earning RM100, but by the second year, you have accumulated a return of RM210, and by the third year, RM331*!
-The longer you let your money compound, the higher your return will be.
+In the first year, you are only earning RM60 in interest, because that is 6% of RM1,000.
+However, in the second year, you earn RM64 interest because your principal amount is now RM1060.
+By the fifth year, you’ve accumulated RM338!
+The longer you let your money compound, the bigger your return will be.

 Why compound interest matters